 The main advantage of living in Costa Rica’s Central Valley is being within an hour or two drive of almost every habitat that Costa Rica has to offer.
 Although the Central Valley itself is heavily urbanized, the Scarlet Macaws and fantastic birding at Carara National Park are less than two hours away, the Resplendent Quetzal and endemics of the high Talamancas are about an hour and a half from San Jose, and the excellent, Caribbean foothill forests of Braulio Carrillo can be reached in less than an hour.

-Please visit my Flickr photostream to view images of Costa Rican birds you might see.
+Please also visit my Flickr photostream to view images of Costa Rican birds you might see.

 If you have any questions, or need information about where to see target species, please feel free to contact me at: